;

 Senior Capstone Requirement

 In addition to the full-time field study, another distinctive feature of the major is the emphasis placed on the capstone.
-Each student must fulfill this requirement whether through a senior essay, a senior thesis or a student-directed seminar.
+Each student must fulfill this requirement whether through a Capstone Analytic Essay, a senior thesis, or a student-directed seminar.
 For a thesis or student-directed seminar, the student must work directly with a faculty adviser.

-All students complete a senior essay that incorporates field study observations and contextualizes their findings historically and theoretically.
-Most students pursue this capstone option.
+All students complete a Capstone Analytic Essay that incorporates field study observations and contextualizes their findings historically and theoretically.
 The minimum length is 25 pages, plus bibliography.
-The senior essay is completed entirely in:
+The Capstone Analytic Essay is completed entirely in CMMU 107 Analysis of Field Materials.

 CMMU 107Analysis of Field Materials